rancher-sandbox/hypper/docs/user/howto/shared-deps.md

 Hypper charts understand the concept of shared dependency charts.

-A chart declared as a shared dependency is a chart that more than one chart may depend on.
+A chart declared as a shared dependency is a chart that more than one chart may depend on; once deployed, it can be reused by multiple other deployments.
 Charts deployed as shared dependencies are the analogous of system libraries in an OS: dependencies that are used by several consumers.
-One deployment may satisfy the shared dependencies of several charts.

 ## Creating a Hypper chart with shared dependencies